vackosar/vackosar.github.io/_posts/2020-08-09-Word-Movers-Embedding.md

 ### Word Mover's Embedding

-[Word Mover's Embedding](https://arxiv.org/abs/1811.01713) is a vector embedding of a document such that its dot product with vector of other document approximates exponential of Word Mover's Distance between the documents.
+In oversimplified terms, [Word Mover's Embedding](https://arxiv.org/abs/1811.01713) is a vector embedding of a document such that its dot product with documents in a collection approximates Word Mover's Distance between the documents for less computational cost.

 #### Random Encounters